Have a child under 6?

-Because your close relationships expose your vulnerabilities and that is often very hard to manage.
+Because your close relationships will expose your deepest needs, fears and vulnerabilities and that is very hard to manage.

 This includes longings, disappointments, past wounds and obviously the various fears such as abandonment, rejection, shame, betrayal, failure, exploitation and more.
 Successfully coping with these vulnerabilities is the main challenge faced when it comes to your love life.

 When you both turn each other from a source of frustration or ‘threat’ – imagined or real – to a source of support, your relationship will fourish.
 You then turn your relationship into a ‘lab’ for healing and growing.

 A relationship thrives when both partners feel connected and secure.
 But when there are hurts, doubts, insecurities, and disconnection, the relationship flounders.
 You both feel increasingly vulnerable.

 And how are you coping with this vulnerability?